s-sathish/SampleKafkaProducerConsumer/README.md

 On Producer side:
 1. partitionKeyExpression - On what basis to decide the partition (Uses murmur hash internally for partitioning logic)

+   Use partitionSelectorName, partitionKeyExtractorName for custom key selector and partition selector.
+See Implementation in `CustomPartitioner` & `CustomPartitionKeyExtractorClass` class
 2. partitionCount - Number of partitions on the topic

 On Consumer side: